kolkhis/prolug-coursework/security-engineering/unit1/unit1-worksheet.md

 ---

-* CIA Triad: Confidentiality, Integrity, Availability
+- CIA Triad: Confidentiality, Integrity, Availability

   - Confidentiality
   - Integrity: More than just protection from attackers
   - Availability: Is the system there when I need it to be?

-* Regulatory Compliance:
+- Regulatory Compliance:

-* HIPAA: Health Insurance Portability and Accountability Act.
+- HIPAA: Health Insurance Portability and Accountability Act.

   - A security standard -- set of security rules designed to protect sensitive patient health info (ensure the privacy and security of that info).
   - Has different types of safeguards that define security practices:
     - Administrative safeguards
     - Physical safeguards
     - Technical safeguards

-* Industry Standards:
+- Industry Standards:

-* PCI/DSS:
+- PCI/DSS:

-* Security Frameworks:
+- Security Frameworks:

-* CIS:
+- CIS:

-* STIG:
+- STIG:

-## Digging Deeper
+## Digging Deeper (Optional)

 ---

 1. Research a risk management framework. https://csrc.nist.gov/projects/risk-management/about-rmf

    - What are the areas of concern for risk management?
+     - RMF lays out a 7-step process to integrate security/privacy into the "system devlopment lifecycle" (SDLC).
+       The areas of concern listed:
+       - Categorizing the system.
+Define what kind of data is processed and the sensitivity level of that data (CIA).
+       - Selecting baseline security controls from NIST SP 800-53.
+Then tailor them to fit your environment.
+       - Actually implementing the controls (configure systems, policies, procedures).
+       - Assessing the implementation -- verifying if controls are correctly implemented and effective.
+This can include testing, auditing, or vuln scans.
+       - Authorizing the system -- a formal decision by management/Authorizing Official (AO) that risk is acceptable for operations.
+       - Monitoring the controls continuously in order to consisitently re-asses the controls and their effectiveness.
+       - Preparing to establish a "risk-aware" culture.

 2. Research the difference between quantitative and qualitative risks.

    - Why might you use one or the other?
+     - Quantitative risk uses statistics, formulas, basically hard numbers to estimate risk.
+       - Best to use this when you have solid historical data (historical hosts, probability stats).
+     - Qualitative risk uses subjective/categorical values (e.g., high/medium/low)
+       based on expert judgement.
+       - Use this when hard data is in short supply and expert opinion is the best tool you have at your disposal, or if you need to quickly triage risks.
+Or if you're communicating with non-technical people.

 3. Research ALE, SLE, and ARO.
    - What are these terms in relation to?
+     - These are quantitative risk analysis metrics.
+     - ALE: Annualized loss expectancy.
+       - Estimated yearly cost of a risk.
+     - SLE: Single loss expectancy.
+       - Estimated cost of a single incident.
+     - ARO: Annualized rate of occurrance.
+       - Estimated frequency of an incident per year.
    - How do these help in the risk discussion?
+     - This helps to show how

 ## Reflection Questions